The first Mars settlers

 A lot of the times I start to write something for this blog I write “this is one of the best experiences of my life”.
 This time I’m going to write about the best experience I ever lived.
 This is about the time I spent in the middle of a toxic wasteland in the Bombay Beach desert in Southern California, Mars.

 It feels like the edge of the world here, or literally another planet.
-I wonder if the settlers of the far west, hundreds of years ago, felt the same way I do: a hopeful colonizer of an anarchist impossible dead land that exists in the faint equilibrium between the everything and the nothingness.
+I wonder if the pioneers of the far west, hundreds of years ago, felt the same way I do: a hopeful colonizer of an anarchist impossible dead land that exists in the faint equilibrium between the everything and the nothingness.

-At Mars, I taught and learned lessons.
+In Mars I was nothing special and would passively watch the world unraveling around me, mesmerized by people’s magnetism, intelligence and madness.
+In Mars was also special, making lifelong lasting impressions in others.
+I taught and learned lessons.
 I felt very full and very empty, very important and very irrelevant.
 I had all this time to feel and I’m so very grateful.
 Grateful every time the train passed by.

 In the desert I internalized the notion that loss is a facet of pain and an inevitable part of life, nonetheless suffering is a choice within you.